jolll4/plassi-api/readme.md

 To run the backend express app, go to `./api` and run `yarn build` and `yarn start`.

-To run the backend django app, go to networkApi and run `.\venv\Scripts\activate`, then `python manage.py runserver`.
+To run the backend django app, go to networkApi and run

+1. `python -m venv env` [for first time setup]
+2. `source env/bin/activate`
+3. `pip install -r requirements.txt`

+, then `python manage.py runserver`.